 I do not mean trying to get yourself reborn, I mean go back to being hungry when you eat.

-Not bored, or semi hungry, or feel like a snack, (I can fill in so many options here, I am such an expert on emotional eating you’ll be amazed, but I’m leaving it to your imagination/experience).
+Not bored, semi hungry, or feel like a snack, (I can fill in so many options here, I am such an expert on emotional eating you’ll be amazed, but I’m leaving it to your imagination/experience).

-In my experience, when hungry, you can fully enjoy a simple homemade vegetable salad (freshly made out of good produce, old tomatoes are great tomato sauce though. and soft carrot make great veggie soup. many options here-check the link to previous posts here- Simplify it: Organizing my online groceries- part 3, How to truly Simplify meal prepping
+In my experience, when hungry, you can fully enjoy a simple homemade vegetable salad (freshly made out of good produce, old tomatoes are great tomato sauce though. and soft carrots make great veggie soup. many options here-check the link to previous posts here- Simplify it: Organizing my online groceries- part 3, How to truly Simplify meal prepping

 Try eating an apple, just a simple apple- no nut butter/granola/anything next to it- when you are not actually hungry, versus when you are hungry.

 You will be amazed at what a difference this simple tweak makes.

 I am thinking maybe this could be the real hunger test :

 If you think you are hungry- maybe ask yourself- I do it many times- “do you crave an apple?”